2024 Varzaqan helicopter crash: Recovery

 News of the crash was released at 16:00, with Islamic Republic of Iran Broadcasting (IRIB) and Interior Minister Ahmad Vahidi describing it as a hard landing caused by bad weather and fog.
 Major General Mohammad Bagheri, chief of staff of the Islamic Republic of Iran Armed Forces, ordered all its branches to deploy their full resources for rescue operations.
 Heavy fog affected search-and-rescue operations in Varzaqan.
 Reports indicated that search-and-rescue teams were expected to reach the site of the crash by 20:00.
 By 20:39, Iranian forces were near the site of the crash.
 Forty rescue teams from the Iranian Red Crescent Society, along with unmanned aerial vehicles (UAVs), were sent to the area of the crash.

 Janez Lenarčič, European Commissioner for Crisis Management, announced that the European Union would activate the Copernicus Emergency Management Service, providing rapid response satellite mapping, by Iran's request, drawing criticism from some European politicians and journalists for appearing sympathetic toward the Iranian regime.
 Armenia, Azerbaijan, Iraq, Qatar, Turkey, and Russia offered to help in the search.
 Russia sent two airplanes, search and rescue helicopters and around 50 personnel to aid in the rescue mission.
 The United States Department of State said on 20 May that it had turned down, "largely for logistical reasons", a rare request for assistance from the Iranian government in the immediate aftermath of the crash to find Raisi's helicopter.

 Iran requested a night vision search and rescue helicopter from Turkey, according to the Turkish Disaster and Emergency Management Presidency.
-Coordinates from a Turkish Bayraktar Akıncı UAV showed the crash site being located on a steep mountain slope 20 km south of the Azerbaijan–Iran border.
+Coordinates from a Turkish Bayraktar Akinci UAV showed the crash site being located on a steep mountain slope 20 km south of the Azerbaijan–Iran border.
 The UAV sent by Turkey was unarmed following a request by Iran.
 Iran later denied that the Turkish drone found the site and instead claimed that the site was only discovered after Iranian drones with Synthetic Aperture radar were recalled from the Indian Ocean to search the crash site.
 Iranian media was also critical of Turkey for flying the drone over sensitive sites and drawing the Turkish flag's crescent and star on its flight path during its return.

 A few hours later after the crash, IRIB reported the helicopter had been found, and that there was "no sign of life" at the crash scene, which was situated at an altitude of 2200 m.
 Except its tail, the helicopter burned completely following impact.

 On 20 May, search operations concluded with the recovery of the bodies, which were transported to Tabriz.
 Many of the bodies were found in a charred condition, but did not require forensic identification.